 Introduction 5

 Disability recognition 6

 Reasonable accommodation at the workplace 6

 Financial aid 7

 Orientation and mobility training 7

 At your service 8

+European Parliament: 8

+European Commission: 9

+Court of Justice of the European Union: 9

+European Court of Auditors: .
+10

+European Investment Bank: .
+10

 Accommodation .
 11

 Interinstitutional Accommodation Office (IAO) .
 11

-Small ads .12
+Small ads .
+12

-Trainees .12
+Trainees .
+12

 Accommodation adaptations .
 13

 Transport .14

-Accessible transport services for people with disabilities .
-14

 Public transport .
 14

+Specialised transport .
+16

 Parking permit for persons with disabilities .
 17

-EU parking card for people with disabilities .
-17

 P+R car parks .
 18

-Daily life and leisure .19
+Daily life and leisure .
+19

 Cross-border workers .
 20

 Useful links for external staff and staff with a spouse/partner or child with a disability .
 20

 Annex 1 - List of accessible arts and culture venues21

 Libraries:21

 Cinemas:

 Concert halls:

 Culture centres:

-Museums:
+Museums:24

 Theatres:

 Annex 2 - Organisations and services in Luxembourg for persons with disabilities 27

 General associations for and of persons with disabilities

 Disability aids and assistive material

-Rehabilitation services for children and adults28
+Rehabilitation services for children and adults

 Schooling

-Competence centres

-International schooling

 Associations and services for specific disabilities

 Transition to employment

-Home assistance and care services31
+Home assistance and care services

-Accessibility of this Guide
+Accessibility of this guide